-KROK, Maxim Non-Executive Chairman Qualifications BProc LLB Experience Entrepreneur and Investor with over 36 years' experience across a wide range of business sectors, including pharmaceuticals, cosmetics, FMCG and medical devices, both as an Executive and Non-Executive Director.
-Special responsibilities Chairman of the Board of Directors Other current directorships in listed entities None Other directorships in listed entities held in the previous three years None KAPLAN, Elliott Director (appointed 28 November 2019) Qualifications B Acc, CA Experience Extensive board level experience in both private and public listed companies.
+KROK, Maxim Non-Executive Chairman Qualifications BProc LLB Experience Entrepreneur and Investor with over 37 years' experience across a wide range of business sectors, including pharmaceuticals, cosmetics, FMCG and medical devices, both as an Executive and Non-Executive Director.
+Special responsibilities Chairman of the Board of Directors Other current directorships in listed entities None Other directorships in listed entities held in the previous three years None KAPLAN, Elliott Director Qualifications B Acc, CA Experience Extensive board level experience in both private and public listed companies.
 His experience, from both an investor and investee perspective, spans a diverse range of industries including manufacturing, environmental, distribution and services.
-Mr Kaplan is the former CEO and MD of CVC Private Equity Limited and has served as a non-executive Director and Chairman of a number of unlisted companies and ASX listed companies including Pro-Pac Packaging Limited and Cellnet Limited.
-Special responsibilities Chairman of the Remuneration Committee Other current directorships in listed entities None Other directorships in listed entities held in the previous three years Chairman and non-executive Director of Pro-Pac Packaging Limited and non-executive Director of Cellnet Limited.
-MASON, Stephen Non-Executive Director Qualifications LLB, BComm, DipCM, FCPA, FGIA, FCSA, JP Experience Former CEO of Creative Brands Pty Ltd and Finance Director of ASX-listed Lemarne Corporation Limited for over 10 years and Company Secretary for 20 years.
+Mr Kaplan is the former CEO and MD of CVC Private Equity Limited and has served as a non-executive Director and Chairman of a number of unlisted companies and ASX listed companies.
+Special responsibilities Chairman of the Remuneration Committee Other current directorships in listed entities None Other directorships in listed entities held in the previous three years Chairman and non-executive Director of Pro-Pac Packaging Limited MASON, Stephen Non-Executive Director Qualifications LLB, BComm, DipCM, FCPA, FGIA, FCSA, JP Experience Former CEO of Creative Brands Pty Ltd and Finance Director of ASX-listed Lemarne Corporation Limited for over 10 years and Company Secretary for 20 years.
 Currently CEO of the Australian Patients Association.
 Special responsibilities Member of the Audit, Risk and Corporate Governance Committee Other current directorships in listed entities None Other directorships in listed entities held in the previous three years None